We asked our readers what they thought were the best ice breakers to use in a presentation. Here are the results…

 If you find it hard to smile, if audience pressure depresses your levator and zygomaticus muscles, take heart.
 Look at that smiling face in the audience and let it warm you and vaporise your anxiety.
 The great scientist and philosopher Pascal found that out.
-And never mind the number of muscles required to smile (13**), because what matters is the source of their signal to trigger your smile: the heart of a presenter who cares about the people in the audience, a heart filled with gladness because the people in the room have accepted your invitation to come and listen to you.
+Never mind the number of muscles required to smile (13**), because what matters is the source of their signal to trigger your smile: the heart of a presenter who cares about the people in the audience, a heart filled with gladness because the people in the room have accepted your invitation to come and listen to you.
 They are your guests, you are their host.
-SMILE 🙂
+SMILE

 Shock value is priceless